VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_query.rst

 Using the CLI
 -------------

-Verta's CLI also has a `predict` command for querying an endpoint:
+Verta's CLI also has a `predict` command for querying an Endpoint:

 .. code-block:: sh